srikanthkakumanu/DSA/nethttp/README.md

 The **Open Systems Interconnection (OSI)** Model is a logical and conceptual model that defines network communication (using protocols) used by systems open to interconnection and communication with other systems.

-Note: *The TCP/IP model sometimes referred to as a protocol stack and it can be considered as a condensed version of OSI model.*
+Note: *The Internet Protocol Suite is a condensed version of OSI model.*

 ### **Protocol**